npc203/npc-cogs/docs/source/customhelp.rst

    | This will change how long the reaction menu stays (in seconds) before being removed.

 4. | ``[p]chelp settings usebuttons``
-   | If you want to use buttons instead of emote reactions for menus, you'll want to use this commands.
+   | If you want to use buttons instead of emote reactions for menus, you'll want to use this command.

    .. note::
-      In order to use buttons, you need ``slashtags`` from `Phen <https://github.com/phenom4n4n/phen-cogs>`__ for them to work properly.
+      In order to use buttons, you need ``slashtags`` from `Phen-cogs <https://github.com/phenom4n4n/phen-cogs>`__ for them to work properly.

 5. | ``[p]chelp settings usereactions``
    | This will enable (or disable) the use of reactions for the help menu.